 by Tim Gilmore, 6/17/2012

-A work crew from the Jacksonville Electric Authority, installing a manhole in January 2001, finds a human skull in the middle of downtown.
-Two days later, a crew digging a trench for a water main finds three more skulls.
-Six days later, the same crew turns up another skull.
-Nobody knew the skulls were here in the ground beneath their driving their cars and walking and worshipping in nearby St. Johns Episcopal Cathedral, still the grandest religious structure in the city.
+A work crew from the Jacksonville Electric Authority, installing a manhole in January 2001, found a human skull in the middle of downtown.
+Two days later, a crew digging a trench for a water main found three more skulls.
+Six days later, the same crew turned up another skull.
+Nobody knew the skulls were here in the ground beneath their cars and their feet or as they worshipped in nearby St. John’s Episcopal Cathedral, the grandest religious structure in the city.

-Archaeologists have come to the center of the city to brush off skulls and put bones into plastic bags and boxes and sift through soil.
+Archaeologists came to the center of the city to brush off skulls and put bones into plastic bags and boxes and sift through soil.
 No records exist to say to whom these skeletons belonged.
-No markers indicate their names, their dates of birth and death, their lives, their accomplishments, or anything at all about them except that they lived and died and here are their bones.
-The living walk around with their skeletons buried within them, but the rising of anonymous skeletons from this ground intended for townhome development haunts the workers and nearby residents with the ultimate anonymity of human life.
+No markers indicate their names, their dates of birth and death, their lives, their accomplishments, anything at all except that they lived and died and here are their bones.
+The rising of anonymous skeletons from ground intended for a townhome development hit workers and nearby residents with the ultimate anonymity of human life.

-St. Johns Episcopal Cathedral sits atop Billy Goat Hill, ironic convergence, Dionysian animal / cathedral, one of the loveliest buildings in all the city.
+St. John’s Episcopal Cathedral sits atop Billy Goat Hill, ironic convergence, Dionysian animal and cathedral.
 Construction of the cathedral ended in 1906 on the foundation of the former Episcopal church building.
 Its square bell tower, adorned with open-mouthed gargoyles, eagles, and Celtic crosses, rises over the cruciform church structure.
 The church itself, however, precedes the cathedral, the building.

-Once there was a cemetery on Billy Goat Hill, but the cemetery was moved in 1859.
-At that time, the city claimed about 2,000 residents.
+Once there was a cemetery on Billy Goat Hill.
+When the cemetery moved, the city claimed about 2,000 residents.
 The bodies interred here were the bodies of the beginners.
-And they have no names.
+And those who remain have no names.
 No identification.
 In the beginning of the city, they lived.
 Not only are they nameless.
 Not only is the living of their lives obliterated.
 But they were not even disinterred.
 Not only did a city leave them behind.
 A cemetery left them behind.
 In Billy Goat Hill.